-One of the big things about Ragdoll cats is that they are supposed to be indoor only cats.
-In fact, many Ragdoll breeders make adopters sign contracts saying they won’t let their cats outside.
+One of the big things about Ragdoll cats is that they are supposed to be indoor-only cats and not accustomed to the outdoors.
+Many Ragdoll breeders make adopters sign contracts saying they won’t let their cats outside.
+So, it asks, “Can Ragdoll cats go outside?”

-The short answer is – sure, they can.
-The long answer is more of an answer to “Should they go outside?”
-The most common reason people give as to why a Ragdoll cat should not go outside is because of their docile and too trusting nature – that they wouldn’t know how to defend themselves against predators.
 As with many decisions, the decision to let your Ragdoll outside is a subjective one.
 And also, how you’re going to let them outside.
-When a breeder has you sign that on a contract, I do believe they are thinking more along the lines that you just let the cat outside in the morning and let them back in at night.
-I don’t think they are really referencing taking them for walks in a stroller or on a lead or letting them out in a catio, for example.
-But, maybe they are.
-If you’re a breeder reading this and ask that your adopters not let their cats out, please let me know in the comments as to why you don’t.
+When a breeder has you sign that on a contract, I believe they think more like you let the cat outside in the morning and let them back in at night.
+They’re not referencing taking them for walks in a stroller or on a lead or letting them out in a catio, for example.

 Dangers of Letting a Cat Outside